-On March 12, 2021, Synaptogenix adopted a new non-employee director compensation policy (the "Director Compensation Policy").
-The Director Compensation Policy provides for the annual automatic grant of nonqualified stock options to purchase up to 1,500 shares of Synaptogenix's Common Stock to each of Synaptogenix's nonemployee directors.
-Such grants shall occur annually on the fifth business day after the filing of Synaptogenix's Annual Report on Form 10-K and shall vest on the one-year anniversary from the date of grant subject to the director's continued service on the Board of Directors on the vesting date.
-The Director Compensation Policy also provides for the automatic grant of nonqualified stock options to purchase up to 1,200 shares of Synaptogenix's Common Stock, plus options to purchase an additional 300 shares of Common Stock for service on a committee of the Board of Directors, to each newly appointed director following the date of his or her appointment.
-Such options shall vest as follows: fifty percent (50%) on the date of the grant, twenty-five percent (25%) on the one year anniversary from the date of the grant, and twenty-five percent (25%) on the second year anniversary from the date of the grant, subject to the director's continued service on the Board of Directors on the applicable vesting dates.
-For 2022, the Company did not issue these options pursuant to Board of Director's resolution.
+On March 29, 2023, Synaptogenix adopted an amended and restated non-employee director compensation policy (the "Director Compensation Policy").
+The Director Compensation Policy provides for the annual automatic grant of nonqualified stock options to purchase up to 20,000 shares of Synaptogenix's Common Stock to each of Synaptogenix's non-employee directors.
+Such grants shall occur annually on the fifth business day after the filing of Synaptogenix's Annual Report on Form 10-K, if available under the Plan, and shall vest on the one-year anniversary from the date of grant, subject to the director's continued service on the Board of Directors on the vesting date.
+Each newly appointed or elected director will also receive 20,000 options, and such options shall vest 50% on the grant date, 25% on the first anniversary of the grant date and 25% on the second anniversary of the grant date, subject to the director's continued service on the Board of Directors on each vesting date.

-The Company recorded total expense of \$1,776,668 and \$1,021,319 relating to the outstanding stock options for the year ended December 31, 2022 and 2021, respectively.
+The Company recorded total expense of \$1,009,325 and \$1,776,668 relating to the outstanding stock options for the year ended December 31, 2023 and 2022, respectively.